netopyr/open-dolphin/README.md

 If you use Java 7u6 or later, you are all set.
 Otherwise, JAVAFX_HOME must be set to a 2.1.0 version.
 (Version 2.2 also works fine.)

-Running an initial demo
+Running an initial "Push" demo
 -----------------------
-> gradlew demo-javafx-combined:run
+> gradlew PushDemo

-To see a choice of demos use the .bat or .sh script:
+To see a choice of demos use:
-> startDemo

-Use
-> startDemo 1
+> gradlew listDemos

-to start the first demo.

 How to build
 ------------